The Big Black

-The Big Black is the third full-length album by British stoner metal band Orange Goblin, released in 2000 on Rise Above Records.
+The Big Black is the third studio album by English stoner metal band Orange Goblin, released in 2000 on Rise Above Records.
 The LP version, along with the US domestic CD, was released by The Music Cartel.
 In 2004, Rise Above re-released the album and included a bonus track, a cover of Black Sabbath's "Into the Void".
 This track is also included on the original Japanese version.